Alcohol is the most commonly spiked substance, according to Spike Aware.

 Gina Miller

-varnishes that change colour, wear thin leather jackets so they don’t have needles going through them.
-Women and young girls shouldn’t be the ones protecting themselves…society should be protecting them”.
+Miller added, “Young women are having to do things like wear nail varnishes that change colour, wear thin leather jackets so they don’t have needles going through them.
+Women and young girls shouldn’t be the ones protecting themselves.
+Society should be protecting them”.

 Gina Miller smiles.

-Gina Miller, business woman and activist.
+Gina Miller, business woman and activist

 When this was put to Tom (not his real name), who was spiked alongside his girlfriend at a party aged 18, he paused, raising his eyebrows – “so are bar staff the police now?”